strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 5 Nov 2025 --

+- Universal quantity selector appears to be successfully incorporated into order item in the order view component.
+Slight alterations to styling.
+- Universal quantity selector incorporated in add order item component.

+---

 -- 4 Nov 2025 --

 - Beginning refactor for commonly used or duplicate components to bring everything onto same plane, make reusable and eliminate files and code.
 Wish me luck.